 The wide selection of available sealants on the market can overwhelm any buyer.
 Generally, we can break down sealing products used for masonry purposes into two main types:

-These sealants offer excellent protection by creating a physical barrier on paver surfaces.
+Film-forming sealants offer excellent protection by creating a physical barrier on paver surfaces.
 They often have a gloss or semi-gloss finish that can enhance a surface’s color and improve its appearance.

 While they don’t improve your paver’s appearance as much, many homeowners prefer non-film-forming sealants for their abrasive qualities, along with their UV and heat protection.